dragonfly-science/dragonfly-website/content/news/2021-09-14-welcome-rochelle/content.md

 ---
 title: Welcome to Rochelle, our office manager
 ---
-We’re excited to welcome Rochelle Dalziel as she takes up this new full time role at Dragonfly.
+We’re excited to welcome Rochelle Dalziel as she takes up this new full-time role at Dragonfly.

 <!--more-->